juju/juju-restore/README.md

     ./juju-restore --password mongo-password /path/to/backup/file

+The password should be the `oldpassword` field from the machine agent's config file: `/var/lib/juju/agents/machine-<n>/agent.conf`

 The other connection options (username, hostname, port and ssl) have defaults that should be correct unless there is some unusual configuration for this MongoDB instance.